VitaeTeam/Vitae/doc/init.md

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the pivx group access to files under it _if_ the files themselves give permission to the pivx group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the vitae group access to files under it _if_ the files themselves give permission to the vitae group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/pivx/pivx.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/pivx/pivx.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/vitae/vitae.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/vitae/vitae.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).